 Whenever worker noise exposure is equal to or greater than 85 dBA for an 8 hour time period, or in the construction industry when exposure exceeds 90 dBA for an 8 hour period, OSHA requires the employer to have a hearing conservation program.
 The purpose is to prevent the beginnings of an occupational hearing loss; preserve and protect remaining hearing; and to equip workers with the knowledge and hearing protection devices necessary to protect them.
 Key elements of an effective hearing conservation program include:

-- Conducting workplace noise sampling.
+Conducting workplace noise sampling.
 This includes using personal noise monitoring devices which identify which employees are exposed to noise hazards.

-- Informing workers about risks from noise hazards and the results of their noise monitoring.
+Informing workers about risks from noise hazards and the results of their noise monitoring.

-- Ensuring affected workers, or their authorized representatives, have an opportunity to observe the noise measurement process.
+Ensuring affected workers, or their authorized representatives, have an opportunity to observe the noise measurement process.

-- Maintaining a worker audiometric testing program (hearing tests).
+Maintaining a worker audiometric testing program (hearing tests).
 These provide a professional evaluation of the health effects of noise on individual worker's hearing.

-- Implementing comprehensive hearing protection procedures for workers who show a loss of hearing after completing baseline and yearly audiometric testing.
+Implementing comprehensive hearing protection procedures for workers who show a loss of hearing after completing baseline and yearly audiometric testing.

-- Ensuring proper selection of hearing protection PPE based upon individual fit and the manufacturer's testing.
+Ensuring proper selection of hearing protection PPE based upon individual fit and the manufacturer's testing.

-- Evaluating hearing protection attenuation of PPE and the effectiveness for the specific workplace noise.
+Evaluating hearing protection attenuation of PPE and the effectiveness for the specific workplace noise.

-- Providing worker training that ensures workers are aware of the effects of noise hazards and how to properly use the protective equipment they have been provided.
+Providing worker training that ensures workers are aware of the effects of noise hazards and how to properly use the protective equipment they have been provided.

-- Providing data management and worker access to records of noise monitoring and sampling.
+Providing data management and worker access to records of noise monitoring and sampling.

-Labels and Signs Protect Workers From Noise Hazards
+Labels and Signs Protect Workers from Noise Hazards

 Labels and signs are used to warn workers about noise hazards, keeping them at a safe distance and informing them about the need for hearing protection.
 Custom signs and labels improve communication effectiveness by providing specific information about the hazard.
 Graphic Products produces a variety of hearing protection labels and signs.